Steven Dyer

 • Developed a computer vision system using a ZED 2i Stereo Camera and PyTorch, implementing a CNN to detect white lines on the race track, enabling autonomous navigation.

-• Designed the software architecture of an autonomous go-kart which achieved second place at the 2025 Autonomous Karting Series national grand-prix.
+• Designed the software architecture of an autonomous go-kart which achieved second place at the 2025 Autonomous Karting Series National Grand Prix.

 • Led and mentored software team by preparing onboarding resources, documentation, and task assignments, resulting in significant contributions and experience-gain by 10+ members.